 Dr. Rick Kubina, BCBA-D, is a professor of special education at Penn State and a Board Certified Behavior Analyst with doctoral designation.
 Dr. Kubina's research focuses on the science of individual measurement and performance/learning improvement.
 He is the co-author of The Precision Teaching Book and the co-founder of Chartlytics, a web application system for precisely pinpointing and recording behavior for making decisions and using repeated problem-solving to help learners experience effective and efficient learning outcomes.

-Dr. David Lee, BCBA-D, is a professor of special education at Penn State and is the department head for Educational Psychology, Counseling, and Special Education.
-He is also the director of the Applied Behavior Analysis program and is a Board Certified Behavior Analyst with doctoral designation.
+Dr. David Lee, BCBA-D, is a professor of special education.
 The focus of Dr. Lee’s research is to develop, evaluate, and disseminate programs to support students with or at risk for emotional/behavior disorders.
 His research draws upon a behavior analytic framework to create positive, function-based interventions for students, primarily in middle/high school.

 Dr. Kate McKinnon is an associate professor of special education at Penn State where she serves as the undergraduate program coordinator and director of field experiences for special education majors.
 Her areas of expertise and research interests include early intervention and pre-service teacher preparation and supervision.

 Dr. David McNaughton is a professor of special education at Penn State.
 His teaching and research focuses on the development of effective educational programs for individuals with severe disabilities.
 He is especially interested in the effective use of technology by individuals who use augmentative and alternative communication (AAC) and how AAC can be used to achieve important educational and vocational outcomes.

 Dr. Kelly Mercorella, BCBA-D, is an assistant professor of special education at Penn State and teaches a variety of courses for the online M.Ed. program in Special Education.
 Dr. Mercorella's research interests center around facilitating reading comprehension for elementary students with disabilities, particularly designing interventions to instruct students on visualization strategies related to reading.
 Prior to earning her doctorate, Dr. Mercorella was a special education teacher in both self-contained and inclusive settings, serving students from Pre–K through fifth grade.